 No. Choices is privately owned by Merle Hoffman who founded Choices in 1971 shortly after New York State made abortion legal and two years before it was legalized nationally.
 At the same time, we help patients work out financing so that abortion can be free or low-cost.
-We accept most insurance plans as well as NY Medicaid and Medicaid from Vermont.
+We accept most insurance plans as well as NY Medicaid.
 New York State residents, including Nassau and Suffolk County residents, can apply for Presumptive (Emergency) Medicaid on site for an appointment that day.
 We also accept cash and all major credit cards.
 We partner with funding agencies that can help cover the cost.

 Do you provide the “Morning After” Pill?

 Yes, we do provide the “Morning After” Pill at Choices.
 Also known as Plan B, it helps prevent pregnancy when taken within 72 hours after unprotected sex.
 Plan B is NOT an abortion pill.
 It does NOT affect or end an existing pregnancy.
 Plan B is covered by most insurances and Medicaid.

 Do you offer free pregnancy testing?

-Yes, for young women 18 and under.
+Yes, Choices offers free urine pregnancy testing.
 The urine pregnancy test detects pregnancy approximately four weeks after conception or about two weeks after your first missed period.
 This test can detect pregnancy as early as 10 days after conception.
 All testing can be performed on a walk-in basis.